-Below are some of the behavioral patterns that promote individuals' independence, while creating a healthy relationship with staff:
+Below are some behavioral patterns that promote individual independence while fostering healthy relationships with staff:

 - Celebrate holidays together at your family member's group home, the family home, or place of worship. - Plan and make outings, trips and other enhancing experiences for your family member. - Raise concerns about your family member, staff or the home, with the location resource supervisor. - Alert staff concerning your family member's likes or dislikes. - Provide staff with suggestions about what works or does not to work with your family member. - Volunteer to work with staff for special occasions that may benefit both your family member and other individuals in the home.